fauna/fauna-js/README.md

 ## Setting up this Repo

 1. Clone the repository; e.g. `gh repo clone fauna/fauna-js` if you use the GitHub CLI
-2. Install dependencies via `yarn install`
+2. Install dependencies via `yarn add`

 ## Running tests